siejkowski/siejkowski.github.com/_posts/2016-03-21-watch-apps-worth-using.md

 * Complications.
 * Sensors.

 It corresponds nicely with the idea of _app-independent_ activities.
 Notifications are designed to present either a change in some process' state (like a new episode of your favorite podcast) or a snapshot of it, possibly with a call to action (like a reminder to log your breakfast to calorie counter you've been using for the past month).
-Complications show you the state at the very moment.
+Complications show you the state at the moment.
 Sensors are all about tracking what's happening with your body in the background.
 The three categories allow **monitoring**, **being notified** and **control** of an _app-independent_ activity.

 ## How to apply the idea to real-world examples?